IR Controlled Robot Using Arduino!

 Arduino robot, IR controlled robot using arduino uno

 Previously we learnt how to decode IR signals using Arduino and how to use these signals to control LEDs.
-It was pretty basic setup and a good project to get started.
+It was a pretty basic setup and a good project to get started.
 Today we will use that knowledge to build a simple robot car which will be controlled using an IR remote.
-I suggest you check out “Everything you need to know about motor drivers” article to get a better understanding on how to control the motors.
+I suggest you check out “Everything you need to know about motor drivers” article to get a better understanding of how to control the motors.

 Requirements:

-For any projects we need some materials.
+For any projects, we need some materials.
 Here I have listed all the hardware and software requirements for this project.

 Hardware:

-1. Arduino Uno (Amazon US / Amazon EU / Banggood)
+1. Arduino Uno (Amazon US / Banggood)

-2. Arduino Motor Shield v1.0 (Amazon US / Amazon EU / Banggood)
+2. Arduino Motor Shield v1.0 (Amazon US / Banggood)

-4. 2 x Wheels (Amazon US / Amazon EU)
+4. 2 x Wheels (Amazon US )

-5. Caster Wheel (Amazon US / Amazon EU / Banggood)
+5. Caster Wheel (Amazon US / Banggood)

-6. 2WD Chassis (Amazon US / Amazon EU / Banggood)
+6. 2WD Chassis (Amazon US / Banggood)

-7. 1838 IR Receiver (Amazon US / Amazon EU / Banggood)
+7. 1838 IR Receiver (Amazon US / Banggood)

-9. 4 x 3.7v Li-ion batteries (Amazon US / Amazon EU / Banggood)
+9. 4 x 3.7v Li-ion batteries (Amazon US / Banggood)

-11. LM2596 5v Voltage Regulator (Amazon US / Amazon EU / Banggood)
+11. LM2596 5v Voltage Regulator (Amazon US / Banggood)

-13. IR Remote (Amazon US / Amazon EU / Banggood)
+13. IR Remote (Amazon US / Banggood)

 Software: